Gay Bars Paris

 ( Bar )

 New York style bar with art expos and an alternative crowd.
-Rue Michel Lecomte 75003 Paris
+Rue Michel Lecomte 75003 Paris - one of teh oldest Paris gay Bar since 1980.

 ( lounge club ) A new cocktail bar with tapas a la française, adorable bartenders, and fabulous XL cocktails.
 Open from 6 pm until late.